FlrMh/tech201_agile_and_scrum/README.md

 9. Continuous attention to technical excellence and good design enhances agility (get it working 100%, put a lot of attention to details into it, so it is easier later to add on the initial project, makes improvement easier).

-10. Simplicity is essential (keep perspective, and don`t create extra steps in any part of the project where they don`t need to be)!
+10. Simplicity is essential (keep perspective, and do not create extra steps in any part of the project where they do not need to be)!
 Don`t blow things out of proportions!

 11. The best architectures, requirements and designs emerge from self-organizing teams (taking ownership of a particular area of a project where people are super comfortable).

-12. At regular intervals, the team needs to reflect on how to become more effective then tunes and adjusts its behavior accordingly.
+12. At regular intervals, the team needs to reflect on how to become more effective than tunes and adjusts its behavior accordingly.
 Self-reflect!